Prepaid travel cards can make it easy to access cash while you’re traveling abroad, but remember that convenience comes with limitations.

 - Verify the card will work at your destination: Double-check with your issuer that your prepaid card will be accepted where you’re traveling.
 Even a card that’s designed for international travel might not work in specific locations due to restrictions from U.S. trade sanctions.

 - Know the limits: Prepaid travel cards typically have limits that could throw a wrench into your trip if you don’t understand them ahead of time.
 For example, some cards can have a daily reload limit as low as $500 (or as high as $7,500, in the case of the Netspend Visa card).
-Again: Make sure you read through your card’s fine print before embarking.
+Again: Be sure to read through your card’s fine print before embarking.

 - Avoid holds at all costs: In a sense, prepaid travel cards work like debit cards.
 Be sure to avoid using a prepaid travel card to reserve a hotel room or a rental car, which can trigger a hold that could tie up hundreds of dollars of your cash for a week or longer.
 Instead, use a credit card to reserve these items, then use your prepaid card to pay the final charges.